-WHEREAS, the John Lewis Voting Rights Advancement Act establishes a targeted process for reviewing voting changes in jurisdictions nationwide, focused on that utilize measures that have historically been used to discriminate against disenfranchise minority voters; and
+WHEREAS, the John Lewis Voting Rights Advancement Act establishes a targeted process for reviewing voting changes in jurisdictions nationwide, that utilizes measures that have historically been used to disenfranchise minority voters; and

-42 WHEREAS, the National League of Cities is opposed to any federal laws that disenfranchise 43 restricts individuals American citizens from exercising their most fundamental constitutional right to 44 vote.
-45
+WHEREAS, the National League of Cities is opposed to any federal laws that restricts American citizens from exercising their most fundamental constitutional right to vote.

-46 NOW, THEREFORE, BE IT RESOLVED that the National League of Cities supports the John 47 Lewis Voting Rights Advancement Act and urges its enactment into law.
+NOW, THEREFORE, BE IT RESOLVED that the National League of Cities supports the John Lewis Voting Rights Advancement Act and urges its enactment into law.